elbaulp/elbaulp.github.io/content/post/como-evitar-que-se-aplique-ingenieria-inversa-a-un-ejecutable.md

 ---
 author: alex
 categories:
-- C
+- c
-- How To
+- how to
 color: '#E64A19'
 layout: post.amp
 mainclass: dev